kiegroup/droolsjbpm-integration/kie-spring-boot/kie-spring-boot-samples/kie-server-spring-boot-sample/README.md

 KIE Server SpringBoot sample application that uses Spring Security for securing access to KIE Server resources.
-This is a complete (fully featured KIE Server - includes all capabilities) KIE Server that can be used to leverage business process management, rules management and planning solutions in single runtime.
+This is a complete (fully featured KIE Server - includes all capabilities) KIE Server that can be used to leverage business process management and rules management solutions in single runtime.

 How to configure it
 ------------------------------